SensibleWood/open-banking-graphql/README.md

 Next steps
 ===

-This is what I planned next, split up into implementation, schema and tooling:
+This is what I have planned next, split up into schema, implementation and coverage.

+Schema
+---

+- [ ] Approach for converting `AccountId`, `BeneficiaryId`, etc consistently to a type of `ID`
+- [ ] Remove the need for a template by doing something clever
+- [ ] Migrate homegrown, not done enough research, must be a way of doing this, typing approach in `lib/converters/swagger.js` to GraphQL.js
+- [ ] Tackle the hideous concatenated type name approach together with...
+- [ ] Optimise the schema so it `type` definitions can be combined where appropriate

 Implementation
 ---